UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Infographic showing a person on a couch targeted by phone, email, and door-to-door scammers.

 Fraudsters use various communication channels to target homeowners and renters.
-Understanding their delivery methods is the first step in shutting them down.
+Understanding their delivery methods is the first step in shutting them down and keeping your home secure.

-Legitimate utility workers will never arrive unannounced to demand immediate payment or enter your home without a prior appointment.
+A real utility worker will rarely arrive unannounced to demand immediate payment or try to force entry into your home without a prior, scheduled appointment.

-The Rise of Solar and Green Energy Scams
+The Rise of AI and Green Energy Scams

 Infographic showing a salesperson with warning signs offering fake 'free solar' deals to a couple.